 The 1848 Gillard-Duncan House

 Dr. Gillard built his plantation home to resemble the Red River Valley homes of "Plaisance" and "Castile."
 The home, strongly influenced by the Creole style of architecture, was built of native pine and cypress wood and was located on the M.G.
 White League, near Ames.
-The lumber for the house was milled at their plantation sawmill located nearby.
+The lumber for the house was milled at the sawmill located nearby.
 Special features of the two-story home included a travelers' room, an enclosed stairway, marbling, and wood-grained doors.
 Another unique feature of the home was the upstairs school room.
-The Gillard family believed in a good education for their children as well as those of their neighbors.
+The Gillard family believed in a good education for their children, as well as those of their neighbors.

 The home remained in the family until 1976.
 In 1848, the Gillard's daughter Eliza married Captain William B. Duncan.
 After her death in 1856, Capt.
 Duncan married Dr. Gillard's niece, Celima, in 1858.
 Following Celima's death in 1925, her son Emory Duncan lived in the family home until he died in 1939, after which time Julia Duncan Welder made the home her residence until her death in 1954.
 Mrs. Welder, a well-known local historian, is credited with the preservation of many of the family's personal belongings and papers, which are housed at the Sam Houston Center.